 What eligibility requirements do I need to meet for an unemployed loan?

 The requirements differ, depending on which lender you look to apply with and how much you wish to borrow.
 You need to check the specific criteria before you apply, but the following may be relevant:

 Earning an income.
 While you may not need to be employed, you still may need to have a regular income to apply, so if you aren’t employed or are employed casually but earn a sufficient income, you still may be eligible.

 Receiving Work and Income payments.
 Some lenders accept Work and Income payments as a form of income, but they may have guidelines around this.
 Make sure you check the specifics before applying.

 Your credit rating.
-With flexible employment criteria, often comes flexible credit criteria.
-Therefore, if a lender is willing to look beyond your not having a job, they may see beyond negative marks on your credit file.
+With flexible employment criteria often comes flexible credit criteria.
+Therefore, if a lender is willing to look beyond you not having a job, they may see beyond negative marks on your credit file.
 Bear in mind, though, that this flexibility may have its limits.
-For example, you may have a default or two, and it be acceptable, but some lenders will not consider you if you are currently bankrupt.
+For example, you may have a default or two, and it is acceptable, but some lenders will not consider you if you are currently bankrupt.

 Your assets.
 If you own a car or a boat outright or have equity in a property, your application may have a higher chance of receiving approval, because the lender may use this as security for the loan.

 Sarah has been out of work for three months, after completing her degree, and currently receives Work and Income payments.
 She can get a job as a sales rep but needs a car for them to offer her the role.
 Sarah has found a cheap car to purchase from a friend for $1,500, so all she needs to do is secure a loan.